 You need to clean your air fryer after every use.
-While air frying is the ultimate low-fat way of cooking delicious crispy recipe ideas, it can leave a lot of residual grease when cooking something that’s naturally fatty, like streaky bacon or lamb chops.
+While air frying is the ultimate low-fat way of cooking air fryer recipe ideas, it can leave a lot of residual grease when cooking something that’s naturally fatty, like streaky bacon or lamb chops.
 Not paying your due diligence will result in smelly appliances that harbor potentially-harmful germs, bacteria, and mold.

 There’s also a high chance that anything coated in breadcrumbs or seasoning will leave some residue at the bottom of your air fryer, so removing this before your next use is a must.

 What happens if I don’t clean my air fryer?

 We’ve been there.
 Sure, it can be annoying to clean after every use, but if you don’t, then you could end up with nasty smells circulating your kitchen and even smoke coming off all the leftover crumbs and burnt oils.
 Granted, when you compare an air fryer to a deep-fat fryer you're using a lot less cooking fat (if any), but the principle still stands: clean your air fryer.

 Can I put my air fryer in the dishwasher?

-Yes – air fryer parts are dishwasher safe, so if yours fits in your dishwasher, you can put it on a hot pan cycle.
+Yes — most air fryer parts are dishwasher safe, so if yours fits in your dishwasher, you can put it on a hot pan cycle.
 For this reason alone, air fryers are worth the investment, because you can't exactly put your oven on a dishwashing cycle now, can you?!

 However, you will need to do a bit of pre-cleaning.
 Pay attention to the air fryer basket and the inner chamber — any food that's stuck on will need to be removed with a brush before you put the air fryer in the dishwasher.
 Otherwise, the bits of food will stay stuck to the parts or they could clog your dishwasher filter.
 If you find yours does get clogged, learn how to clean a dishwasher filter correctly.